adamfortuno/Training.React/notes.md

 You can place javascript comments in a JSX expression.

+ES6 Classes
+- Common to make the first letter of the class' name upper case.
+- You have to use the ES6 method definition syntax for method definition.
+- There are no commas between properties and methods in a class
+- There are no semi-colons after methods in a class

 React Components
 - An atomic piece of the user interface.
 - There is a parent component that can tie/group sub-components